NicEastvillage/TokenElimReproducibilityPackage/README.md

 ### Reproduce data (partial)

-*Expected run time: 3 hours per method*
+*Expected run time: 5 hours (per method)*

 Steps:

 - Navigate to the `scripts/` directory: `cd scripts`
 - Run pipeline: `./run_pipeline_partial.sh <name> ../bin/verifypn-tokelim-linux64 <method>` where `<name>` is the desired name of the output, and `<method>` is either `tapaal`, `dynamic`, or `static`.
 We advice to include the method in the name too, e.g. 'ae_tapaal'.
   - This will produce a log file for each query at `logs/<name>/[model]/[category]/[query_index].log` and a csv file `data/<name>.csv` (semicolon separated) with all the extracted data.
-  - You can run the three methods in parallel using: `./run_pipeline_partial.sh ae_tapaal ../bin/verifypn-tokelim-linux64 tapaal & ./run_pipeline_partial.sh ae_dynamic ../bin/verifypn-tokelim-linux64 dynamic & ./run_pipeline_partial.sh ae_static ../bin/verifypn-tokelim-linux64 static &`
+  - You can run the three methods in parallel using: `./run_pipeline_partial.sh ae_tapaal ../bin/verifypn-tokelim-linux64 tapaal & ./run_pipeline_partial.sh ae_static ../bin/verifypn-tokelim-linux64 static & ./run_pipeline_partial.sh ae_dynamic ../bin/verifypn-tokelim-linux64 dynamic &`

-This partial pipeline runs the first query of the two CTL categories for every 50th model with a timeout of 10 minutes, a total of 56 queries.
+This partial pipeline runs the first query of the two CTL categories for every 10th model with a timeout of 15 minutes.
 Note that the shorter timeout may be a disadvantage for the dynamic and static token-elimination methods.

 ### Graphs and tables